Due to severe weather conditions, we will not be able to ship orders till Jan 29th

 Yang Jia Jiang, Inheritor of the Intangible Cultural Heritage

 This Jian Zhan tea cup is fully handmade by Yang Jia Jang, a National First-Level Potter and an Inheritor of Intangible Cultural Heritage from Jianyang.
 Master Yang studied under the famous potter Sun Fukun.
-We met Yang Laoshi during one of our trips to China and were moved by her dedication and deep love for the art of Jian Zhan pottery making.
+When we met Yang Laoshi, we were moved by her dedication and deep love for the art of Jian Zhan pottery making.
 Unlike many modern Jian Zhan cups, which tend to be thick, her cups are exceptionally thin, making them very elegant and pleasant to hold.

 Together with Yang Jiang